hmcts/cmc-performance/README.md

 REPO
-- SSCS SYA & MYA Performance Testing
+- CMC Performance Testing

 ==================================================================

 DESCRIPTION
-- This repo consists of both the SYA & MYA journeys
+- This repo consists of both the CMC Claimant and Defendant journeys

 ==================================================================

-SYA JOURNEY
+Claimant JOURNEY
-- User views Dashboard for draft cases
-- Uploads a 2Mb file for evidence
+- Citizen create claims against a Defendant

 ==================================================================

-MYA JOURNEY
+Defendant Response  JOURNEY
-- User clicks through the screen
-- Uploads a 2Mb file for evidence
+- Once claim is created against the Defendant, then Defendant can login and -respond to the claim

 ==================================================================

-SYA DATA GENERATION
+CMC DATA GENERATION

-- 20%: New applications -  User is created.
-Complete a SYA journey
-- 20%: 3 drafts - User is created.
-3 x drafts are created to the SYA_120_DecidedIndependent transaction
+- Complete the claims against around 100 defendants make sure each defendant will have atleast 100 claims
+-
 - 30%: 10 drafts - User is created.
 10 x drafts are created to the SYA_120_DecidedIndependent transaction
 - 30%: 15 drafts - User is created.
 15 x drafts are created to the SYA_120_DecidedIndependent transaction